near/indexers-docs/docs/intro.md

 ### Getting the data from a blockchain from the external world

 NEAR blockchain implements a [JSON-RPC endpoint](https://docs.near.org/api/rpc/introduction) for everyone to interact with the blockchain.
-Through the JSON-RPC API users can call smart-contracts triggering them to be executed with given parameters.
+Through the JSON-RPC API users can call smart contracts triggering them to be executed with given parameters.
 Also, users can view the data from the blockchain.

-So, continuing with our example we can make our helper pull a [Block](https://docs.near.org/api/rpc/block-chunk#block) every second, then pull all the [Chunks](https://docs.near.org/api/rpc/block-chunk#chunk) and analyze the Transactions included in the Block to check if there is a transaction to our smart-contract with "buy an e-book" function call.
-If we observe such a Transaction, we need to ensure it is successful to prevent sending the e-book to the user if the "buy e-book" Transaction has failed.
+So, continuing with our example we can make our helper pull a [Block](https://docs.near.org/api/rpc/block-chunk#block) every second, then pull all the [Chunks](https://docs.near.org/api/rpc/block-chunk#chunk) and analyze the Transactions included in the Block to check if there is a transaction to our smart contract with "buy an e-book" function call.
+If we observe such a Transaction, we need to ensure it is successful, so we don't send the e-book to a user whose "buy e-book" Transaction failed.

 After the process is complete we can trigger the helper's code to send the user an email with the e-book they bought.

-This approach is so called *pull model* of getting the data.
+This approach is so-called *pull model* of getting the data.
 There is nothing wrong with this approach, but sometimes you might find it is not the most comfortable or reliable approach.

 Also, not all the data is available through the JSON-RPC. *Local Receipts* for example are not available through the JSON-RPC, because they are not stored in NEAR node's internal database.